0xSpai/RobloxAutoPainter/README.md

 1) Adapts to screen resolution
 2) Easy-to-use interface
-3) Import images by file, web or API
+3) Import images by file, web, or API
 4) Undetected by the anti-cheat
 5) Ability to use all custom brushes
 6) Earn real money!